-account of belief with the Lockean picture of communication.
-But so far I have merely claimed that SPEECH ACT CONTENT is multicentered worlds content.
+Understanding Speech act content in terms of sequenced worlds was the key to solving the de se and incompatibility problems in a way that reconciles the self-locating account of belief with the Lockean picture of communication.
+But so far I have merely claimed that Speech act content is sequenced worlds content.
 I have not yet shown what the relation is between sentences - such as 'This cookie is tasty' and 'I am hungry' - and this kind of speech act content.
-For the multicentered worlds model to be plausible, it needs to be completed with a semantics of predicates of personal taste and of personal pronouns and an account of how the semantics determines multicentered worlds speech act content.
+For the sequenced worlds model to be plausible, it needs to be completed with a semantics of predicates of personal taste and of personal pronouns and an account of how the semantics determines sequenced worlds speech act content.

-The multicentered worlds model does not require a radical departure from existing semantic proposals.
-For instance, the standard Kaplanian treatment of personal pronouns can be combined with a slightly modified version of Stephenson's (2007a) semantics for predicates of personal taste to make room for multicentered worlds content.
-Other options are available, but for concreteness I will introduce a combination of the above in this section.29 In the next section, I will show how this semantics delivers multicentered worlds speech act content.
+The sequenced worlds model does not require a radical departure from existing semantic proposals.
+For instance, the standard Kaplanian treatment of personal pronouns can be combined with a slightly modified version of Stephenson's (2007) semantics for predicates of personal taste to make room for sequenced worlds content.
+Other options are available, but for concreteness I will introduce a combination of the above in this section.
+In the next section, I will show how this semantics delivers sequenced worlds speech act content.

-Our starting point is a Kaplan-style intensional semantic theory on which extensions are assigned to expressions relative to a context c and an index i.30 An expression's semantic value is a function from a context and an index to an extension; we will also say that an expression's semantic value at a context and index is an extension.
-A context c is a possible occasion of use of an expression, which determines at least a world, a time, a speaker, addressee(s), and a location.
-Formally, we will represent a context as a multicentered world $\langle w, t, \langle x_1, \ldots, x_n \rangle$ such that x_1, \ldots, x_n are in a conversation with each other in w at t.
+Our starting point is a Kaplan-style intensional semantic theory on which extensions are assigned relative to a context c and an index i.
+An expression's semantic value is a function from a context and an index to an extension; we will also say that an expression's semantic value at a context and index is an extension.
+A context c is a possible occasion of use of an expression, which determines at least a world, a time, a speaker and addressee(s), and a location.
+Formally, we will represent a context as a sequenced world $\langle w, t, \langle x_1, \dots, x_n \rangle \rangle$ , where $x_1, \dots, x_n$ are in a conversation with each other.
 An index i is a sequence of independently shiftable features of context, called coordinates.
-In the semantics we need, the index is a triple $\langle w, t, \langle x_1, \ldots, x_n \rangle \rangle$.31 The index is the first modification of Stephenson's system, which has $\langle w, t, x \rangle$ -triples as indices.
-The double brackets '[] i denote the interpretation function, a three-place function that maps an expression, a context and an index to an extension.
+In the semantics we need, the index is a triple $\langle w, t, \langle x_1, \dots, x_n \rangle \rangle$ .
+The index is the first modification of Stephenson's system, which has $\langle w, t, x \rangle$ -triples as indices.
+The double brackets '[ ]' denote the interpretation function, a three-place function that maps an expression, a context and an index to an extension.

-The extensions of standard one-place predicates like 'hungry' depend on the worldand time-coordinate of the index, but not on any individual in the sequence.
+The extensions of standard one-place predicates like 'hungry' depend on the world- and time-coordinate of the index, but not on any individual in the sequence.

-(10) $\llbracket \text{hungry} \rrbracket^{c,i} = [\lambda y_e. \text{ y is hungry in } w \text{ at } t],$ for $i = \langle w, t, \langle x_1, \dots, x_n \rangle \rangle^{32}$
+(7) $$[[hungry]]^{c,i} = [\lambda y_e. y \text{ is hungry in } w \text{ at } t],$$ for $i = \langle w, t, \langle x_1, \dots, x_n \rangle \rangle^{22}$

-Predicates of personal taste (PPTs) such as 'tasty' and 'fun' are two-place predicates on
+Predicates of personal taste (PPTs) such as 'tasty' and 'fun', on Stephenson's view, are two-place predicates.
+They are functions from an experiencer and experienced object or